The Department of Physics, Astronomy, & Geology

 Programs of Study

-More information about the Geology minor and the Geosciences concentration in Environmental Science can be found in the Geology Pages.
+For information about our Geology minor and the Geoscience concentration of the Environmental Science major.

 - Work Opportunities

 Work opportunities in the Department include work in the physics lab or observatory as a lab assistant, work in the physics office as a physics tutor, or work as an office assistant in the department.
 Similar opportunities are available within the Geology

 Career opportunities are abundant for those that choose the physics major.
 You will learn of career opportunities in your field as you are enrolled in the programs in the department.
 Alumni come back to campus on a regular basis to discuss different